robinboncoeur/Projects/docs/tech/Emilyai.md

 ---

-Helps to know how to tell the model what to do.
-I wanted to restore an old, rather poor photograph of Alice Mary Smith.
+Helps to know how to tell the model what to do... it's all in the 'prompt'.
+I wanted to restore an old, rather poor photograph of Alice Mary Smith for my transcription of her work.
 Here's my prompt:

-- Restore this damaged vintage portrait by removing scratches and stains, then add realistic period-appropriate colors, including existing dress textures.
-Maintain the same facial features of the blonde young woman and enhance the texture of white-dotted silk fabric of her dress.
+- *Restore this damaged vintage portrait by removing scratches and stains, then add realistic period-appropriate colors, including existing dress textures.
+Maintain the same facial features of the blonde young woman and enhance the texture of white-dotted silk fabric of her dress*.

 I did have to tweak the prompt a bit, as you do.
-I used this same technique for a cover image for my transcription of [Alice Mary Smith's "Lalla Rookh"](https://musescore.com/user/29275325/scores/26630581)... her original picture was, let's say, detail-poor:
+I used this technique for a cover image for my transcription of [her "Lalla Rookh"](https://musescore.com/user/29275325/scores/26630581)... the original picture was, let's say, detail-poor:

 <img src="/assets/images/emily/20-AliceMaryO.jpg" alt="AMSmith" style="width: 450px;"/>